Halloway family sues NLCMH, psychologist, over GT jail suicide

 “As a result of the standard of care violations and breaches set forth above,” C. Cayli Collins states in her affidavit, “Mr. Halloway committed suicide.”

-Count one of the complaint filed by Corey Dec.
-27, 2019 alleges Barkman breached his duty by not appropriately assessing Alan Halloway for suicide risk, by not creating a treatment plan and by not limiting Halloway’s access to lethal means or documenting his decision-making process.
+Count one of the complaint filed by Corey on Dec.
+27 alleges Barkman breached his duty by not appropriately assessing Alan Halloway for suicide risk, by not creating a treatment plan and by not limiting Halloway’s access to lethal means or documenting his decision-making process.

 Counts two and three allege Barkman was acting as an employee of NLCMH, making the organization vicariously liable for Halloway’s death.